docs/version-identifier/README.md

-# The version-identifier VS Code extension
+# The version identifier VS Code extension

 This extension for VS Code helps you to identify Liquid-syntax tags used to apply versioning in the Markdown files for GitHub documentation.